mladen/mladen/README.md

 - Neuroscience
 - Philosophy (currently reading a bit about Logic and Epistemology)
 - Psychology (currently reading a bit about Cognitive Psychology)
+- Education

+## :raising_hand: Volunteering and other activities:

-- Education (I'm the founder of an NGO called Axiom, which is a non-profit organization that aims to help students improve their practical skills and knowledge in the fields of Natural and Technical Sciences, like Physics, Chemistry, Biology, Computer Science, Engineering etc.).
-Check out the presentation [here](https://www.slideshare.net/mladenkrivacevic/aksiom-laboratorija)
+- I'm the founder of an NGO called Axiom, which is a non-profit organization that aims to help students improve their practical skills and knowledge in the fields of Natural and Technical Sciences, like Physics, Chemistry, Biology, Computer Science, Engineering etc..
+Check out the presentation on Axiom [here](https://www.slideshare.net/mladenkrivacevic/aksiom-laboratorija)

 > Important:
 >